 Musical Instruments is something that will keep on getting used and are fun to play with your child.
 My mum bought her the BToys Meowsic (2-6 years) and a pack of wooden instruments.
 She often plays with them.

-Initially, we didn’t get a shape sorter since the EverEarth activity center and activity walker both have wooden Shape blocks to put through holes.
+Initially, we didn’t get a shape sorter since the EverEarth activity centre and activity walker both have wooden Shape blocks to put through holes.
 My mother did later buy Octavia a Playgro Shape sorter from Aldi, which is BPA free and phthalates free.
 However, according to a Facebook response, it may contain PVC.
 So since I don’t feel like they are a particularly eco-friendly company I have not added it to this list.

 We got Octavia blocks when she was 9 months and she still plays with them now shes two.
 It’s something we like to play together as a family.
 There are many eco brands, but most don’t recommend for children under 2 or 3 years.
 These ones are all for 12-18 months.